Dr Guthrie's List D Schools, Edinburgh.

 Most days we just walked around the concrete yard,

-we very rarely went to the gym or the swimming pool,
+We very rarely went to the gym or the swimming pool,

-and when we did go to the swimming pool,
+And when we did go to the swimming pool,

-we were usually sexually abused.
+We were usually sexually abused.

 _________________________________________________________________________